 people than usual have the flu right now.

-In other words, yes, it's slightly more likely that you'll come into contact with someone who has the virus, but that doesn't automatically up your risk factor.
-You're probably at the most risk if you have a pre-existing medical condition -- such as pregnancy or an illness that has weakened your immune system.
+you have a pre-existing medical condition — such as pregnancy or an illness that has weakened your immune system.
 Children and the elderly also are at increased risk.

 Remember, though, that increased risk doesn’t mean you’re going to get the flu.
 It also doesn’t mean that you’re going to die if you get it.
 So keep your emotions in check, and stay calm.